The Closing Bell - All American Investor

 Economics/Politics

 The Trump economy is providing an upward bias to equity valuations.
-The data flow this week was weighed to the negative: above estimates: January housing starts, weekly jobless claims, February preliminary consumer sentiment, the January small business optimism index, the February Philly Fed manufacturing index, December business inventories/sales; below estimates: weekly mortgage and purchase applications, month to date retail sales, January retail sales, January industrial production, the February NY Fed manufacturing index, the January budget surplus, January CPI and PPI, January import/export prices; in line with estimates: the February housing market index.
+The data flow this week was slightly negative: above estimates: month to date retail chain store sales, the February ADP private payroll report, February nonfarm payrolls, the February ISM nonmanufacturing index; below estimates: weekly mortgage and purchase applications, February retail chain store sales, weekly jobless claims, January wholesale inventories/sales, the January trade deficit; in line with estimates: the February Markit services PMI, December/January factory orders, fourth quarter productivity/unit labor costs.

-The primary indicators were also negative: January housing starts (+), January retail sales (-) and industrial production (-).
-The call this week is negative.
-Score: in the last 123 weeks, forty-two were positive, fifty-eight negative and twenty-three neutral.
+The primary indicators were slightly positive: February nonfarm payrolls (+), December/January factory orders (0) and fourth quarter productivity/unit labor costs (0).
+I was tempted to call the week a neutral but the overwhelmingly positive jobs report pushed me to the positive side.
+Score: in the last 126 weeks, forty-three were positive, fifty-nine negative and twenty-four neutral.

-We are now on a seven week roll in which the stats trend has been downbeat---following a brief period of very positive data.
-As you know, I attributed the latter to a much better corporate response to the tax cut than I had anticipated.
-However, since then (1) the initial surge in upbeat wage/cap spending announcements have tapered off dramatically and (2) as has the aforementioned trend in economic stats.
+This is only the second up week in the last nine; and it was just barely so.
+And it does nothing to change my current thinking: the initial surge in economic activity following the tax bill was more likely attributable to post hurricane/wild fire recovery spending than the much touted jump in wages/cap ex spending.

-I am not yet ready to return to my original assessment (that the tax bill was not fairer, simpler or pro-growth), but I am certainly leaning that way.
-And it does appear that the brief period of above average growth may be attributable to the recovery activity from the earlier hurricanes and wild fires.
-The longer we go without any sign of economic improvement from either the tax bill itself or the increase in individual/corporate psychology, the more likely I am to reiterate my first opinion.
+Still I am not yet ready to return to my original assessment (that the tax bill was not fairer, simpler or pro-growth), but I am certainly leaning that way.
+Clearly, the longer we go without any sign of economic improvement from either the tax bill itself or the increase in individual/corporate psychology, the more likely I am to revert to my original opinion (Friday’s jobs report notwithstanding).

-Further, I think it important to note that many of the recently reported price/inflation numbers have shown an increase.
-At the moment, the trend is too short to prompt any change in our inflation forecast.
-However, I will be paying close attention to this data because of their implication for Fed policy.

 Our (new and improved) forecast:

 A pick up in the long term secular economic growth rate based on less government regulation.
 As a result, I have raised our 2018 growth forecast.
 This increase in secular growth could be further augmented by pro-growth fiscal policies including repeal of Obamacare and enactment of tax reform and infrastructure spending.
-While the tax bill was not perfect, much to my surprise, we initially received a much more pro-growth response to it from corporate America than I had expected.
-However, the latter is not yet in the forecast because (1) it is too soon to project a change of trend and (2) what trend there was seems to have fizzled.
-And even when, as and if it does, the question remains the degree to which the tax bill’s lack of revenue neutrality will act as a governor on potential growth.
+However, it appears that the positive effects of the tax bill have quickly dwindled.
+Further, Trump’s approach to free/fair trade is stomach churning and while he appears more circumspect than originally thought, we still don’t know whether or not it will result in a trade war in the end.
+At this point, our forecast remains economic growth at a slightly better long tem secular rate but still below historical standards.

 The negatives: